gazebosim/docs/jetty/install_windows.md

 ## Uninstalling binary-based gazebo install

-Uninstalling the Gazebo binary is as simple as removing the full folder that was created with Pixi enviroment.
+Uninstalling the Gazebo binary is as simple as removing the full folder that was created with the Pixi environment.

-In a command prompt, navigate to the root directory of where the folder is (depended on the location you choose at the first step), and remove it.
+In a command prompt, navigate to the root directory of where the folder is (depending on the location you chose at the first step), and remove it.

    ```bash
       cd C:\Users\%USERNAME%\